 Alpine Packaging follows eco-friendly processes to help protect the environment.
 Our rubbish costs were reduced by $16,203 in 2016 by adding our comprehensive recycling program and by changing companies for our rubbish collection service.
 Alpine’s recycling program now includes plastic bottles as well as paper, corrugated boxes and aluminum cans.
 Learn more about our business’s green practices on our Sustainability page.

 Alpine Packaging: The Next Generation

-Chase Lehigh, Chad Lehigh, and Katie Grunst will become the third generation at Alpine Packaging.
-Both have worked at Alpine and are planning on holding other jobs before coming back to the company on a full-time basis.
+Chase Lehigh, Chad Lehigh, and Katie Vining will become the third generation at Alpine Packaging.
+They all have worked at Alpine Packaging and are planning on holding other jobs before coming back to the company on a full-time basis.